Impact of cavity geometry on microlaser dynamics: Supplemental material

 We calculate the spatially-resolved local directionality of wave propagation over the entire cavity area.
 First, we calculate the integrated wavelet distribution for all lasing modes $\mu$,

 and the average intensity profile

-Here $P_{\mu}$ is the lasing mode power from SPA-SALT, so the lasing modes with higher power are more dominant in the summation.
+Here $P_{\mu}$ is the lasing mode power from SPA-SALT, so the lasing modes with higher power contribute more to the average.
 The local angular spread of propagation is then defined as

 Here $\theta_0$ indicates the orientation to calculate the angular spread, and the two terms in the numerator indicate the forward and backward half of the angular domain with respect to $\theta_0$.
 We search for the direction $\theta_0$ in which the angular spread is minimal.
 It corresponds to the dominant propagation direction.
-Equation~(\ref{eq:angWave}) yields the minimal angular spread in terms of the standard deviation of the wavelet distribution as function of the polar angle, and the local directionality is defined as its inverse,
+Equation~(\ref{eq:angWave}) yields the minimal angular spread in terms of the standard deviation of the wavelet distribution as a function of the polar angle, and the local directionality is defined as its inverse,

-Maps of the local directionality $D_W(\vec{r})$ for cavities with rough boundaries and different geometries are presented in Figs.~\ref{fig4}(c$_1$-c$_5$) of the main text.
+Maps of the local directionality $D_W(\vec{r})$ for cavities with rough boundaries and different geometries are presented in Figs.~4(d$_1$-d$_5$) of the main text.